Instructional Continuity: Preventing and Responding to Zoombombing

 - Acknowledge the situation.
 You will want to immediately communicate to your students that you believe that the class has been zoombombed by an outside participant, whether you decide to proceed with the class or not.
 There will be some situations in which you may not want to proceed with the class, but the judgment is yours to make.
 If you intend to continue, or to discuss with your students whether to continue, you might say, “I want to let you know that the person who entered our meeting just now was not a member of our class and I did my best to quickly remove them from this space.
 I realize, though, that what you saw and heard might have been troubling or upsetting and that you may be feeling a mix of emotions.
 I, myself, am feeling [insert any feelings you are comfortable sharing].
 I’d like to continue with class, but I want to take a moment to check in about whether you are open to proceeding with class.”
 You can then ask students to respond in a short poll on Zoom.
 Another option is to let the students know that you will take a 5-10 min break and then ask students to sign into a new Zoom meeting, which you can share with them through email or Canvas.
 Depending on the specific nature of the situation, make the decision together about whether it is best to continue with class or to adjourn for the day.

 - After class.
 Review your Zoom settings to determine how the participant was able to enter.
 Watch the CTLT’s video Tips for Zoom Security Settings.
 For additional help with Zoom you can contact the CTLT directly at firstname.lastname@example.org.
-You can report the incident directly to Zoom by submitting a request.
+Report the incident directly to Cal Poly’s Information Security team at email@example.com so they can conduct a forensics analysis and provide details with Zoom.
 If you believe the participant may have been a Cal Poly student you can submit an incident report through the Office of Student Rights & Responsibilities.
 If you have additional questions about how best to deal with this situation, contact your department chair, deans, or the CTLT for additional assistance.